 There’s no doubt we live in one of the best countries in the world for camping, and if you have the right setup there’s no reason you can’t camp anywhere you want to setup for the night (providing you are allowed!).

 That means remote beaches, crystal clear hot springs and ancient red rock gorges, or somewhere else of your choice that’s truly incredible.

 Caravan parks are fantastic if you don’t have all the gear (and even if you do!) but with a few bits and pieces you can leave civilization all together, and still enjoy significant comfort.

 Today, more than ever you are spoilt for choice when it comes to gear to make your camping and 4WDing easier, and you can literally stay off grid for months with the right setup.

 It is actually possible to have pretty much all the luxuries you have at home when you go camping, as long as the budget stretches far enough.
-This includes everything from a toaster to a microwave, air conditioner and hot water on demand.
+This includes everything from a toaster to a microwave, a camping air conditioner and hot water on demand.

 Of course, this is not the type of free camping that a huge majority of the population does, but it is achievable with the right budget.